Accounting and finance

 Accounting focuses the flow of money and out of a company or family, while finance is a more broad term that describes how one manages asset and liabilities.
 Whether you are considering different college majors or thinking about who to hire to help you manage your own finances, it is important to understand exactly what the two fields are and what specialists in each do.
 To find someone to help with your own money, consider using Smart Asset’s free financial advisor matching service

 Accounting vs. Finance

-If you want to study accounting you can expect to take classes in accounting practices and accounting ethics, business law, tax law and accounting theory.
+- can expect to take classes in accounting practices and accounting ethics, business law, tax law and account.

 Tips for Accounting and Finances

 If neither finance nor accounting is up your alley, you might consider finding a financial advisor to help you with all your money issues.
 Finding a financial advisor doesn’t have to be hard.
 Smart Asset’s free tool connects you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors, get started now.
 One basic aspect of finance you can do yourself is making a budget.
 Use Smart Asset’s budget calculator to get a start on yours.